 You wouldn't want to sound too serious in a fun social media challenge post, right?
 But at the same time, a light-hearted tone might not work in crisis communication.

-For example, a professional brand voice can adopt a playful tone for a social media post, a reassuring tone for customer service communications, or an authoritative tone for a white paper.
+For example, a professional brand voice can adopt a playful tone for a social media post, a reassuring tone for customer service communications, or an authoritative tone while writing a white paper.
 The voice remains the same, but the tone changes based on the context.

 How do tone and voice work together for a brand?